philipwalsh/fastai.100days/README.md

 as a workaround, I switched to using python-decouple and the config module within that package

-now i a, using a .env file saved locally with my api key and it is excluded from source control via the .gitignore
+now i am using a .env file saved locally with my api key and it is excluded from source control via the .gitignore

 ![.env file in vs code](images/env_in_vs_code.JPG ".env file in vs code")